bhserna/deferrable_actions/README.md

 ## Usage

-Include the module 'DefferrableActions' in the controller that you want to defer actions, if you want, you can include the module in the ApplicationController and all your controllers are going to have the ability to defer actions.
+Include the module 'DeferrableActions' in the controller that you want to defer actions, if you want, you can include the module in the ApplicationController and all your controllers are going to have the ability to defer actions.